-Russia poisoning is not EU concern, Germany says
+Germany: Russia is 'partner' despite alleged UK attack

 Preliminary counting showed Putin won 76 percent of the vote in an election that had excluded all other serious contenders and saw a massive pro-Putin state media blitz.

 "This election result was expected.
-The election campaign in Russia has been rigged to President Putin's advantage, including government control over the media and opposition parties who are prevented from applying," Swedish foreign minister Cecilia Wallstroem said on Sunday.
+The election campaign in Russia has been rigged to president Putin's advantage, including government control over the media and opposition parties who are prevented from applying," Swedish foreign minister Margot Wallstroem said on Sunday.

-The EU foreign service noted in a statement that Europe would not recognise that part of the Russian election held in occupied territories in Crimea in Ukraine.
+The EU foreign service noted in a statement that Europe would not recognise that part of the Russian election held in occupied territories in Crimea or in Ukraine.

-EU top diplomat Federica Mogherini added that foreign ministers would pledge support to Ukraine on Monday.
+EU top diplomat Federica Mogherini added that foreign ministers would pledge support for Ukraine on Monday.

 "I was in Kiev exactly one week ago to pass the message of full support both to the full implementation of the Minsk agreements, the non-recognition policy of the annexation of Crimea that we consider illegal," she said.

-"I expect that we will reconfirm our full support both political and financial to the country,"she added.
+"I expect that we will reconfirm our full support both political and financial to the country," she added.

 The so-called Minsk peace accord says Russia must pull troops and weapons out of Ukraine and hand back control of the border to Kiev, among other conditions.